 Participants will be able to

 - Identify 4 myths/ misunderstandings that may get in the way of men utilizing crisis services.

 - Describe 3 differences in attitude or tone that a man might display in describing his experiences.

 - Discuss 3 ways to modify core practices to address concerns men might have about revealing vulnerability.

 - Discuss 3 self-care strategies for advocates to identify and address their own reaction to potential difference in how males’ might approach the issue of sexual abuse or assault.

 - Name 3 resources specific to men healing from sexual abuse or assault.

-A 90-minute workshop for SV/DV program developers as well as outreach, prevention & response teams and other professionals looking to further engage male survivors of sexual abuse or assault through traditional and innovative outreach strategies.
-Not intended for survivors as a healing
+For SV/DV program developers as well as outreach, prevention and response teams, and other professionals looking to further engage male survivors of sexual abuse or assault through traditional and innovative outreach strategies.
+Not intended for survivors as a healing.

 Also available as a webinar!